What Is Alcoholism?

 5. Most Binge Drinkers Are Not Alcoholics

-Binge drinking is defined as a pattern of drinking that brings up a person’s blood alcohol concentration (BAC) to 0.08.
 An example of a binge drinking event could be a night out with friends or a celebratory dinner where large amounts of alcohol are consumed.
+However, binge drinking may not happen in big “celebratory” settings– it can occur in any situation and should be taken seriously.

 6. Ten Percent of Drinkers Consume Over 50 Percent of the Alcohol

-24 million Americans 18 years and older make up the top 10 percent of people who drink more than 50 percent of all alcohol.
+Twenty-four million Americans 18 years and older make up the top 10 percent of people who drink more than 50 percent of all alcohol.
 To be part of the top 10 percent, a person would have to drink two bottles of wine with every dinner or 74 alcoholic drinks per week.
-There is no denying that the more alcohol you drink, the more health problems you may face, such as alcohol poisoning.
-If you notice that you or someone close to you may be drinking in excess, remote recourses can help.
+While this may sound outrageous and impossible, given the level of people suffering from AUD, it is true.

 7. It’s Progressive